-I believe so, and this review focuses solely on Estateguru.
-Why Estateguru?
-Of the around 11 investment platforms where I have invested, several of them real estate platforms, Estateguru has so far turned out to be the most credible, in my opinion.
-However, this article is in no way a recommendation to invest, that is something you need to find out yourself*.
-If you decide to invest in crowdfunding platforms, I believe any investment should be minor or just one of many (read here to understand the importance of diversification).
-I recommend checking out Estateguru on Trustpilot where it has received decent reviews.
+(However, this article is in no way a recommendation to invest, that is something you need to find out yourself.
+If you decide to invest in crowdfunding platforms, I believe any investment should be minor or just one of many (read here to understand the importance of diversification).)

 The most important question you should ask before an investment in a crowdfunding platform is this: you get no interest from your bank deposit and negative real rates in government bonds, but how can crowdfunding offer returns above 10%?
 The returns have to be measured against the potential risks:

 I believe it’s extremely important to look at management and how the platform makes money.

 - What will happen in a cyclical downturn?

 - Are interests aligned?

 - Are the borrowers trustworthy?
 Keep in mind that many p2p platforms lend to many projects that have the same borrower(s).
 Diversification is not as good as it seems.

 The longer the history, the better.
 If the managers are charlatans or the platform goes belly up, the investors will suffer no matter how good the collateral is.

 The UK has the longest crowdfunding track-record and as far as I can see it’s not pretty.
 The worst case is Lendy which is under administration where customers/lenders stand to lose a substantial amount of the remaining loan book (I had a small amount of in Lendy).
 In case of bankruptcy, an administrator will take charge of the loan book, and of course, they don’t work for free.